UAV-GeoLAB/flight_planner/README.txt

   * Create your own custom icon, replacing the default icon.png

-  * Modify your user interface by opening FlightPlannerPW_dialog_base.ui in Qt Designer
+  * Modify your user interface by opening FlightPlanner_dialog_base.ui in Qt Designer

   * You can use the Makefile to compile your Ui and resource files when you make changes.
 This requires GNU make (gmake)